Paradise-Pi/ParadisePi/docs/docs/user-guide/deploying/pi.md

 Scroll down to the section labelled `[Seat*]` and remove the `#` from the start of the line saying `xserver-command`

-Add ` -cursor` to the end of the line.
+Add ` -nocursor` to the end of the line.
 It should now be `xserver-command = X -nocursor`

 ## Updating